 Note that these steps are efficiently executed, thanks to our highly-parallelized pipeline implemented in Nextflow.
 The output of FastOMA is reported in OrthoXML, which is the standard format for HOGs.
 For more information on HOGs, see Module 1 and also Zahn-Zabal et al. F1000, 2020 (page 4).

-First change directory to the Module3_FastOMA/working_dir/
+First change directory to the Module4_FastOMA/working_dir/ where the folder in_folder exists.

-cd /workspace/SIBBiodiversityBioinformatics2024/Module3_FastOMA/working_dir/
+cd /workspace/SIBBiodiversityBioinformatics2025/Module4_FastOMA/working_dir/

-.
-Now we can use the command line to run FastOMA on the five proteomes in in_folder
+Then, check whether Nextflow is installed on your system by running nextflow -h.
+Now we can use the command line to run FastOMA on the five proteomes in in_folder, also using the species tree from in_folder/species_tree.nwk

 nextflow FastOMA/FastOMA.nf --input_folder in_folder --output_folder out_folder --omamer_db in_folder/omamerdb.h5